MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-guide.md

 When you're done assigning groups, select **Next**.

 You can complete the guided scenario before there are any devices in the group.
-When devices are added to the group, and have internet access, then they'll automatically start receiving the policies in this guided scenario.
+When devices are added to the group, and have internet access, they automatically start receiving the policies in this guided scenario.

 You can also add preregistered Windows Autopilot devices to the group.
 Add them to the group before you enroll or apply any policies.
 For steps to set up new devices with Autopilot, see  New Device Setup documentation.